CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 ***For Mac Users:***

-Run the command below from a terminal window, with the path to your copy of the 'AppD-Kickstarter-AWS.pem' file and the host name or IP Address of your Launch Pad EC2 instance
+Run the command below from a terminal window, with the path to your copy of the `AppD-Cloud-Kickstart-AWS.pem` file and the host name or IP Address of your Launch Pad EC2 instance
 ```
+chmod 400 <path-to-file>/AppD-Cloud-Kickstart-AWS.pem
-ssh -i <path-to-file>/AppD-Kickstarter-AWS.pem <hostname-of-your-launch-pad-ec2-instance>
+ssh -i <path-to-file>/AppD-Cloud-Kickstart-AWS.pem <hostname-of-your-launch-pad-ec2-instance>
 ```

 Example:
 ```
-ssh -i /Users/john.smith/Documents/AppD-Kickstarter-AWS.pem ec2-user@ec2-54-214-99-204.us-west-2.compute.amazonaws.com
+ssh -i /Users/john.smith/Documents/AppD-Cloud-Kickstart-AWS.pem ec2-user@ec2-54-214-99-204.us-west-2.compute.amazonaws.com
 ```

 <br>